Parametric Optimization Based MPC for Systems of Systems with Affine Coordination Constraints: Appendix

 His research interests include optimal control, mathematical programming, and model predictive control. \end{IEEEbiography}

-\begin{IEEEbiography}{Vedrana Spudi\'{c}} Vedrana Spudi\'{c} got her M.Sc. and Ph.D. degrees in electrical engineering from University of Zagreb, in 2008 and 2012, respectively.
-In 2013 she was a visiting researcher at Automatic Control Laboratory, ETH Zürich, Switzerland.
-Since 2014 she works at ABB Corporate Research Center in Baden, Switzerland, where she is currently leading the Power Conversion Systems research group.
+\begin{IEEEbiography}[{ }]{Vedrana Spudi\'{c}} received her M.Sc. and Ph.D. degrees in electrical engineering from University of Zagreb, in 2008 and 2012, respectively.
+Since 2014 she works at ABB Corporate Research Center in Baden-Dättwil, Switzerland, where she is currently leading the Power Conversion Systems research group.